Core Dataset for Spinal Muscular Atrophy (SMA)

 This SMA Outcome Measure (OM) Library has been developed as a quick-reference tool to help patient registries in the TREAT-NMD Network choose and implement the right OMs for their patients.
 However this is an open resource and may also prove useful to other organisations or individuals with an interest in OMs relevant to SMA.

-To comply with the TREAT-NMD Core SMA Dataset, all clinician-reported registries should collect a minimum of one validated motor measure for each SMA patient.
+To comply with the TREAT-NMD Core SMA Dataset, all clinician-reported registries must collect a minimum of one validated motor measure for each SMA patient.
 In addition, all registries are encouraged to collect a validated patient-reported outcome measure (PROM) of their choosing.
 The OMs listed in the core dataset should not be viewed as restrictive; registries may collect alternative validated OMs if they wish.

 We encourage independent decision-making in this area, as the best OM for any given patient can depend on many factors.
 Clinicians/registries should check for national or local guidelines, review the information available in this library and elsewhere, and use their own professional judgement to identify measures which will (a) pick up meaningful change in their patient cohorts and (b) be feasible for their registry to collect.